-Here is a lovely chicken piccata recipe: chicken fillets in a zingy fresh lemon, white wine and caper sauce!
+Here is a lovely chicken piccata recipe: chicken fillets in a zippy fresh lemon, white wine and caper sauce!
 I love to serve this dish with grilled bread or plain and simple: over a plate of freshly cooked al dente pasta…

 This chicken piccata recipe suspiciously sounds like an Italian dish.

-That is normal because it is another version of an Italian dish that is called ‘piccata al limone’.
-The difference is that for that dish you need veal fillets, instead of chicken.
+And that is totally normal because it is another version of an Italian dish that is called ‘piccata al limone’.

 Veal vs. Chicken